Hugh Williamson: Personal life

 Williamson married Maria Apthorpe in January 1789; she died after the birth of their second child in 1790.
 They had two sons, both of whom died young (the older one at the age of 22 in 1811, the younger, shortly thereafter, according to Hosack's Memoir of Hugh Williamson).
 Williamson was a Presbyterian, though some sources have identified him as a Deist.

 Death and legacy

 On May 22, 1819, Williamson died suddenly in New York City, at the age of 83, while driving in his carriage; he was buried in New York City in Trinity Churchyard near the grave of Alexander Hamilton.
 Williamson County, Tennessee, was named after him, and subsequently Williamson County, Illinois, was named after Williamson County, Tennessee.
 Williamson Street in Madison, Wisconsin is named after him.
 Willy Street Coop on Williamson Street in Madison is named for his street.
 Williamson was elected a member of the American Antiquarian Society in 1813.

+Williamson appears in John Trumbull's 1824 painting General George Washington Resigning His Commission, which was featured on the reverse of the United States five-thousand-dollar bill.